 As reported by Kotaku, Nintendo president Satoru Iwata commented on the F2P space in his company’s recent investors’ call.
-And, unlike similar “We don’t like F2P” statements made by Square-Enix, Iwata offers rational and reasonable explanations for his stance.
+And, unlike similar “We don’t like F2P” statements made by

 On the other hand, the integrated hardware-software model has a significant handicap today, as the traditional way of explicitly telling consumers the investment they need to put in to buy hardware and software now comes across as being relatively more expensive due to changes in our environment… the hurdle we have to clear in order to encourage them to purchase dedicated game systems has comparatively become higher.

 Iwata is saying what every maker of primarily non-F2P games knows: that with the gaming market as it is now, it’s hard to push games with a $60 price tag out there when players can get stuff for free.
 It doesn’t matter what your philosophical feelings are on the subject, whether you think it’s good or bad or whatever – that’s just how it is.